kana800/livesl/README.md

 #### Glue

 All the different components are connected together by the `run.bat` script.
-The following flowchart gives a brief idea on how the **glue stiches different modules together**
+The following flowchart gives a brief idea on how the **glue stitches different modules together**.